Toyota Land Cruiser: Development

+Specifications

 The 100 models were fitted with a slightly wider chassis, independent front suspension (IFS) and two new engines.
 The change to IFS was a first for a Land Cruiser, and was made (in combination with rack-and-pinion steering) to improve on-road handling.
-However it also limited the vehicle's off-road capability and durability, hence the decision to offer the solid axle 105 models alongside the IFS 100 models in some markets was made.
-The table below identifies the range of 100 and 105 models and their worldwide availability.
+However, it also limited the vehicle's off-road capability and durability; hence, the decision to offer the solid-axle 105 models alongside the IFS 100 models in some markets was made.

 Despite the 100 and 105 bodies being very similar, there are some exterior visual indications between both models.
 The most obvious is the front end of the vehicle often appearing lower than the rear on the 100 models, due to the IFS.
-The other indicator is the design of the wheels.
-The 100 models have almost flat wheel designs, while the 105 models have dished wheels.
+The other indicator is the design of the wheels: the 100 models have almost flat wheel designs, while the 105 models have dished wheels.
 This difference allows both versions to retain similar wheel tracks, despite the 100 having a relatively wider axle track to allow for the IFS system.

 The introduction of a V8 engine was also a first for a Land Cruiser, and was specifically intended to improve sales in the North-American market, where it was the only engine available.
 In Australia, the 100 V8 was initially only available in the range-topping GXV model, while entry and mid-range models were the 105 powered by the 1FZ-FE I6 petrol, or 1HZ diesel engines.
 The new 1HD-FTE turbo-diesel 100 was added to the Australian range in October 2000 after being available in Europe and the UK since the vehicle's launch in 1998.
 The automotive press in Australia were critical of Toyota's decision to offer the acclaimed 1HD-FTE engine only in combination with IFS.
 Australian 4WD Monthly magazine stated "We will never forgive Toyota for going independent at the front with the mighty 4.2 turbo-diesel".

+The 100 series offered a selectable rear axle differential locker available as an option for model years 1998–1999.

 The 100 series formed the basis for the Lexus LX 470, which was also sold in Japan as the Toyota Cygnus.

 The 100 series was called the Toyota Land Cruiser Amazon in the UK and Ireland from 1998 to 2007.

 In 2000, Toyota celebrated the 50th anniversary of the Land Cruiser with commemorative models offered in several countries.
 Total global production to date was 3.72 million vehicles.